 Just because a government agency creates a cost proposal template in a certain terminology format does not mean you must adhere to their format!
 You need to determine the best methodology for recovering your indirect costs—especially if you are doing business with multiple agencies.
 We are typically advocates for keeping it as simple as possible.

 While undercharging the government for indirect expenses is legal, it is expensive as it leads to guaranteed project cost losses that need to be paid for somehow, and it may or may not be a good strategic idea.
 (The government will certainly not stop you from giving them a good deal.
-Conversely, if you overbill them they will require swift repayment of the overbilling.)
-If you do not have equity backing or an extremely profitable commercial revenue stream, undercharging for your actual indirect costs can be a swift and for certain real road to financial ruin.
+Conversely, if you overbill, they will require swift repayment of the overbilling).
+If you do not have equity backing or an extremely profitable commercial revenue stream undercharging for your actual indirect costs can be a swift for certain real road to financial ruin.

-Regardless of whether you ask for an indirect rate that is too low out of gallantry, cowardice, or a purposeful strategic management decision—you are never excused from calculating your actual indirect rates on an annual basis or properly reporting them.
+Regardless of whether you ask for an indirect rate that is too low out of gallantry, cowardice, or a purposeful strategic management decisions—you are never excused from calculating your actual indirect rates on a monthly basis or properly reporting them in order to demonstrate that you’re under-billing your government customer.
 Each government agency has a slightly different approach to indirect cost rate negotiations.
-However, the annual incurred cost submission is one of the key historic reports used to negotiate your final indirect cost rate.
+However, the annual incurred cost submission is one of the key historic reports used to negotiate your final indirect cost rate

 The presence of FAR 52.216-7 in the terms and conditions of your contract or notice of grant award means you have a cost-reimbursable award.
 When you initially propose the project, you request an indirect cost rate in order to provisionally (temporarily) invoice the government on a monthly basis.
 The annual incurred cost submission is effectively a true-up report you must prepare which shows how you calculate your final, actual indirect cost rate.
 Once submitted you are required to reimburse the government for any indirect costs overbilled.

 Each agency has slightly different Incurred Cost Submission reporting requirements.
-To under- stand how involved this report is, please visit DoD page under the Agency Compliance section of our website or click here.
+To understand how involved this report is, please visit our DoD page.
 In addition, we’ve highlighted variations in the reporting requirements on the NIH and DoE webpages.

 Government Audits